alsace-research/alsace-research.github.io/api.md

 * Geocoding
 * Retail Optimization

-We provide proprietary models that statistically tested.
-Our models aim to provide modern R&D that companies can simplify import directly into their workflows.
+We provide data products from proprietary models that have been statistically tested.
+Our models aim to provide modern R&D that companies can quickly import direct into their existing models and workflows.

 **How our API works**

-1. Input your business asset locations or street address in an JSON object
+1. Input your business asset locations or street addresses in an JSON object
 2. Make POST command on the Alsace Research API

 ![image info](/assets/images/api_input.png)
-3. Response returns the tornado statistics: tornado_count & average_frequency.
+3. Response returns the tornado statistics: average frequency, tornado_count

 ![image info](/assets/images/api_output.png)